R1PeR/GeneticFollow/README.md

 ![Network](network.PNG)

-It consists of 8 inputs

-![Agent](agent.PNG)

-which return float value of a distance between Agent and a Dot, if there is no Dot in sight then returns zero.
+It consists of 8 inputs which return float value of a distance between Agent and a Dot, if there is no Dot in sight then returns zero.
 Then there are 3 layers of neurons.
 First two are 10 neurons + 1 bias neuron, third layer is one output neuron.
 Two hidden layers are probably an overkill for this type of simple ai, but the more, the more precise network can be.

+This is what Agent input looks like:

+![Agent](agent.PNG)

+The ouput of a Neural network is value from -1.0 to 1.0, which is then send to Agent to add or substract the rotation

 Networks routine works like this: